-A, --action [flag]action

 Same as Index mode, but the thumbnails are clickable image launchers.
 Note that

---fullscreen does not affect the thumbnail window.
-It does, however, work for the image windows launched from thumbnail mode.
+--scale-down do not affect the thumbnail window.
+They do, however, work for image windows launched from thumbnail mode.
 Also supports

 MONTAGE MODE OPTIONS.